dimaga/CarND-MPC-Project/README.md

 ### Polynomial Fitting

 Since MPC controller is implemented via ipopt(), minimizing sum of squared errors cost function with respect to some parameters, it is convenient to represent desired trajectory by a differentiable polynomial.
-I used cubic polynomial, presented in MPC lab, and implemented in MPC.cpp.
+I used a cubic polynomial, presented in MPC lab.
+The fitting procedure is implemented in polyfit() function of main.cpp and sampling methods for polynomial values and its first derivative are implemented in polyeval() and polyeval_deriv() of MPC.cpp module correspondingly.

 The polynomial is parametrized by x coordinate, and returns y coordinate.
 Therefore, referenced trajectory waypoints given in map coordinates are first transformed into car local reference frame, where X-axes points forward in longitudal direction of the car, and Y-axes points in the lateral direction.
 This also simplifies calculation of cross-track-error (take y-coordinate in the local reference frame of the car) and epsi (take atan() of the polynomial derivative).